After a long wait, several delays, and a lot of nail biting, on April 26, 2021 Apple officially put its ATT enforcement into practice.

 The big news with this move is that we’ve officially entered a new era of user-privacy-centric online advertising.

-By reducing reliance on IDFA and introducing additional limitations on user tracking and targeting, Apple aggressively pushed the online industry to its inevitable next step.
+By reducing reliance on IDFA and introducing additional limitations on user measurement and targeting, Apple aggressively pushed the online industry to its inevitable next step.

 The online user community has become increasingly sophisticated and knowledgeable over the last few years.
 Where the average app user is no longer willing to accept giving up their privacy only to use an app or a service.

 But, in 2021, does an advertiser really need users to pay that price?

 For years, online advertising’s biggest advantage over traditional advertising was the fact that it can use endless amounts of measurable performance data to pinpoint its desired target audience.
 Exposing campaigns to a very specific group of people means you’re more likely to drive higher LTV from each user and spend your money efficiently.

 But, what if you could open the gates to a larger sample group and gain immediate insight into their potential value?